Genesis 13 – God Promises Abram the Land Again

 i.
 As much as anything, faith means we do not walk by what we see, but by what we know to be true in God: For we walk by faith, not by sight (2 Corinthians 5:7).
 Abram walked by faith; Lot walked only by sight.

 b.
 Pitched his tent even as far as Sodom: It was only this far for now, but later Lot became a leader of this sinful city.
-Valuing only the things that can be seen will increase his wealth temporarily, but Lot will lose it all.
+Valuing only the things that can be seen increased his wealth temporarily, but Lot would eventually lose it all.

 i.
 Of course Lot thought, “I can serve God as well there as here.
 They probably need a witness.”
 But he deceived himself, as many since him have done.
-The heart is deceitful above all things, and desperately wicked; who can know it?
-(Jeremiah 17:9)
+Jeremiah 17:9 states, The heart is deceitful above all things, and desperately wicked; who can know it?

 ii.
 “In the end, he who sought this world lost it, and he who was willing to give up anything for the honour of God found it.”
 (Maclaren)